Frequently Asked Questions

 Will there be any cultural day celebrations or studies?

 We have been discussing some possibilities, but the focus right now is on continuing to develop online teaching and learning to develop students’ skills.
-We will revisit a cultural day celebration or integration into the online learning program later in the year.
+We will revisit a cultural day celebration or integration into the online learning program later in the new school year.

 What is the role of faculty who do not teach in the classroom directly during virtual learning such as the librarian, the service-learning coordinator?